AI Image Inpaint Changes Pixels Outside the Mask

 )

-For inpaint of a small change (color swap, object swap):
+For a small change (color swap, object swap):

 strength = 0.7 # not 0.95

-Below 0.5 the inpainted region barely changes.
-Above 0.85 the bleed risk goes up.
-0.7 is the sweet spot for most edits.
+Below 0.5 the masked region barely changes; above 0.85 the bleed risk climbs.
+0.7 is a good starting point for most edits.
+In AUTOMATIC1111/Forge this is the Denoising strength slider.

 inpaint_pipe(